 Following our audit procedures, we concluded that material impairments were required with respect to the development costs related to the Aje investment capitalised in the consolidated statement of financial position of £12.6m.
-We also concluded that an impairment was required to the related investment in the in P R Oil & Gas Nigeria Limited subsidiary of £12.3m.
+We also concluded that an impairment was required to the related investment in the in P R Oil & Gas Nigeria Limited subsidiary of £12.3m. † A late one-off audit adjustment of £4.8 million was also deemed necessary to the development costs related to the Aje investment capitalised.
 Following these adjustments, we have no concerns over the material accuracy of the remaining intangible asset values recognised in the financial statements.